knowit/hlf/cloud/README.md

     "image_name": "",
     "image_tag": "",
     "instance_name": "",
+    "zone": "",
+    "api_ip": "",
-    "zone": ""
+    "api_network": ""
 }
 ```
 For each field, fill in the appropriate value for your project.
-This file will be read and used when pushing Docker images to the Google Cloud repository.
+This file will be read and used when (amongst other things) pushing Docker images to the Google Cloud repository.

+### Docker Compose (yml)
+The server needs a file called `docker-compose.yml` to be able to start the API container.
+A template file called `docker-compose.yml.pytemplate` is used as a baseline, and is combined with a few variables from `gcp.json`.

+Run this command to generate the complete `.yml` file:
+`python cloud.py compose-yml`

 ## Deployment

 Docker images used to host the API is preferably stored in the cloud using Google's Container Registry.
 Google's own documentation for this pushing to this register can be found [here](https://cloud.google.com/container-registry/docs/pushing-and-pulling).

+1. Download and generate all necessary secrets.
 1. Build a Docker image by following the [API guide](../api).
 1. Build a Packer image with
    `python cloud.py build-packer`.